Uberspace/manual/source/lang-gcc.rst

 Versions
 ========

-We only provide the version available in CentOS 7.
+We only provide the version available in the Red Hat Developer Toolset.

 Update Policy
 -------------